 Before modern medicine existed, many infectious diseases spread quickly and unapologetically, wiping out significant numbers of people in relatively short periods of time.

-Even today, it is still possible to contract aggressive diseases and infections that can kill you within the short span of a day if left untreated.
-Browse through some of them in this gallery!
+Despite advances in medical and scientific research, some aggressive diseases and infections can still be deadly within a day if left untreated.
+Browse through some of them in this gallery.

 RECOMMENDED FOR YOU